Skip to main content

 Popular posts from this blog

-Sewing Patterns cataloging app Review I lost the app I was using to comprehensively catalog my patterns a couple of months ago when an iOS update I did on my iPad was no longer supported by the app.
-This was because the developers had not bothered to update the app in years.
+'Sewing Patterns' App review The app I was using to comprehensively catalog my sewing patterns crashed when an iOS update I did on my iPad was no longer supported by the app.
+This was in October 2020 and because the developers had not bothered to update the app in years.
 No warning, just gone.
 I discovered this while shopping for fabric and trying to work out how much I needed for the pattern I planned to use.
-So I took this as an opportunity to cull and resort my patterns which I have been collecting for over 20 years.
-This alone took a longtime but was a very enjoyable experience to reacquaint myself with the patterns and sort them into defined sections in my pattern cabinet.
-Then I had to make a complete list ready to upload into a new app.
+So I took this as an opportunity to cull and resort my patterns which I have been collecting for over 30 years.
+The next month was devoted to this undertaking and surprisingly, it was a very enjoyable experience to reacquaint myself with my patterns.
+I began by sorting my patterns into defined sections in my pattern cabinet.
+I then had to make a complete list ready to upload into a new app.
 Now I had to “audition” potential app’s for suitability.
 I did some research and consulted other social media forums for options.
-The previous app I used was called My Sewing Kit, it allowed me to catalog several different groups of sewin
+The previous app I used was called My Sewing Kit